xnought/vae-explainer/README.md

-# Variational Autoencoder (VAE) Explainer
+# VQ VAE Explainer

-Learn how Variational Autoencoders (VAE) work by visualizing one running in your browser.
+Learn how Vector Quantized Variational Autoencoders (VQ-VAE) work by visualizing one running in your browser.

 ## Development